 NTS and NT are the only two organisations with reciprocal parking arrangements though, as far as I’m aware.
 Other NT organisations (such as New Zealand National Trust) have reciprocal entry arrangements but you’ll likely have to pay to park.

-Overall, for most the middle option of National Trust Scotland will win out if you’re a regular outdoors type.
-Otherwise, go for the New Zealand option if you’re only like to visit a few times.
+Overall, for most, the middle option of National Trust Scotland will win out if you’re a regular outdoors type or looking for places to take a family dog.
+Particularly if you find the return of national trust membership offers Tesco sometimes has.
+Otherwise, go for the New Zealand option if you’re only likely to visit a few times.
 Be sure to let us know in the comments if you use these options or know of others that may benefit other readers.